Learning Optimal Prescriptive Trees from Observational Data

 \end{example}

-\begin{example} We now consider a variant of Example~\ref{ex:example1} where we add to all potential outcomes the quantity $(1-X^2)$, see Table~\ref{table:expected2}.
-Note that while $X^2$ now affects the value of the outcomes, it does not affect the value of the difference $\mathbb E(Y(1)-Y(0)|X)$ and is thus \emph{irrelevant} in deciding which treatment is preferable.
-Therefore, under suitable identifiability conditions, there exists \comment{in this problem }an optimal prescriptive tree of depth one.
-Figure~\ref{fig:bertsimas_example2} (top) shows the outcomes, for a depth one tree, under the two possible branching decisions if the counterfactuals are known--the best tree branches on the only predictive feature $X^1$.
-However, when using estimates $\mathbb{E}[Y|K=k,X=x]$ for the counterfactuals (Figure~\ref{fig:bertsimas_example2}, bottom), the tree that branches on the irrelevant feature $X^2$ has both a higher estimated outcome and a smaller variance.
-In this case B-PT has even more incentive to select a policy based on the irrelevant feature and both K-PT and B-PT will select a suboptimal tree. $\blacksquare$
+\begin{example} We now consider a variant of Example~\ref{ex:example1} where we add to all potential outcomes the quantity $(1-X^2)$, see Table~\ref{table:expected2}. \newnj{As before, $\mathbb P(K=0|X^1=0) = 0.9$ and $\mathbb P(K=0|X^1=1) = 0.1$, i.e., 90\% of healthy patients do not receive the treatment, and 90\% of sick patients do, also implying that $\mathbb{P}(K=0) =\mathbb{P}(K=1) = 0.5$.
+Since $X^2$ now affects the values of the outcomes, we have $\mathbb{E}(Y|K=0, X^2=1) \neq \mathbb{E}(Y|K=0, X^2=0)$ and similarly for $K=1$.
+However, this change does \textit{not}} affect the value $\mathbb E(Y(1)-Y(0)|X)$ and is thus \emph{irrelevant} in deciding which treatment is preferable.
+Therefore, under suitable identifiability conditions, there exists an optimal prescriptive tree of depth one\newnj{, which still splits on $X^1$}.
+Figure~\ref{fig:bertsimas_example2} (top) shows the outcomes, for a depth one tree, under the two possible branching decisions if the counterfactuals are known -- the best tree \newnj{indeed} branches on the only predictive feature $X^1$.
+However, when using estimates $\mathbb{E}[Y|K=k,X=x]$ for the counterfactuals (Figure~\ref{fig:bertsimas_example2}, bottom), the tree that branches on the irrelevant feature $X^2$ has both a higher estimated outcome and a smaller variance. \newnj{Therefore, B-PT will always choose to branch on $X^2$ and not treat anyone in the population, no matter the choice of $\theta$.} In this case B-PT has even more incentive to select a policy based on the irrelevant feature and both K-PT and B-PT will select a suboptimal tree. $\blacksquare$

 \end{example}

 \comment{Continuing from the motivating example in Section \ref{section:example_kallus}, we show that variance reduction might similarly lead to unfavorable results.
 Consider, again, a decision tree that branches once on $X^1$, and we want to determine the ideal treatment $K \in \{0, 1\}$ for the left leaf (i.e. datapoints with $X^1 = 0$).
 For $K=0$, the average outcome is $\mathbb{E}(Y|X^1=0, K=0) = 1.5$ and the variance is